Weird Science (comics): Artists and writers

 Early cover illustrations were by Feldstein.
 Wood, the title's leading artist, took over as the regular cover illustrator in 1952.
 For a period of time in 1952, Wood drew two stories per issue.
 The other Weird Science interior artists were Feldstein, Frank Frazetta, Al Williamson, Joe Orlando, George Evans, Harvey Kurtzman, George Roussos, Harrison, Will Elder, Jack Kamen, Sid Check and Jack Olesen.
 Writers in the early issues included Feldstein, Gaines, Kurtzman, Harrison and Gardner Fox.
 Gaines and Feldstein wrote nearly all stories from 1951 to 1953.

 Stories and themes

 As with other EC Comics, Gaines and Feldstein used some Weird Science stories to teach moral lessons.
 "The Probers" (#8) features a space shuttle doctor who pays no mind to dissecting various animals, only to end up on an alien planet where aliens plan to dissect him.
 In "The Worm Turns" (#11) astronauts have fun with Mexican jumping beans but face a similar situation when they hide in a piece of fruit on an alien world and are found by a giant alien.
-"He Walked Among Us" (#13) was a take on organized religion in which a Christ-like astronaut helps the impoverished populace of an alien world but is killed by those in power, prompting the birth of a religion.
+"He Walked Among Us" (#13) was a take on organized religion in which a Jesus-like astronaut helps the impoverished populace of an alien world but is killed by those in power, prompting the birth of a religion.

 Gaines and Feldstein made cameo appearances in "Chewed Out" (#12), and other EC staffers were drawn into "EC Confidential" (#21).